 Sure.
 When you “take a case” you sit down with the patient and you work up the totality of the symptoms and you weigh the symptoms in order of importance.
 Then you use the Homeopathic Repertory to come up with the appropriate remedies.
 There’s a whole process to properly taking a case and that is what you learn when you enroll in a school of homeopathy.
 Taking the case for animals is a bit different than taking the case of humans because animals can’t describe their symptoms like humans can.
 For example, if a cat has a bladder infection, he’s not going to be able to tell you if he has a burning sensation when urinating.
 So you observe, talk to the pet owner, and you can put together the symptom picture of the animal.
 One advantage is that animals are much simpler than humans.
 They don’t hide their feelings, for example.
 What you see is what you get.

 Is it possible to make something worse by using the wrong homeopathic remedy?
 I have heard that there are over 100 homeopathic remedies that will treat any disease, but only one correct remedy for each patient.

 It’s rare that you can make a condition worse, but that’s a huge topic of discussion amongst experienced homeopaths who are treating patients with chronic disease.
 I doubt your first aid prescriber would run into that situation.

 Is it true that each individual (human and animal) have a specific homeopathic remedy that is the perfect one for him or her?
-(Shirley, I know there is a term for this but cannot for the life of me remember what it is)

 Yes, it’s called the “constitutional remedy” and it’s based on the mental, general, and physical characteristics of the individual.
 You take into consideration the personality of the patient as well as their characteristics.
 Phosphorus is a sunny, outgoing personality, so it might be suited more to the Retriever types.
 The constitutional remedy is used especially in the treatment of chronic disease.